schwid/hugo-schwid/content/posts/clumsy-factorial.md

 * val is using gor high-priority operations like `mul` and `devide`

 Clumsy starts with positive val, but later it will be always negative, because of subtract operation.

+Another way to solve this problem is to use mathemetics and convert this problem to `O(1)` formula.